andrew/ultimate-awesome/README.md

 - [awesome-osx](https://github.com/cmer/awesome-osx) - Fantastic software I use and love on macOS/macOS.
 - [awesome-LearnRwithR](https://github.com/CodeFreezr/awesome-LearnRwithR) - A curated list of LearnR and Swirl related resources.
 - [awesome-archive](https://github.com/codingscorpion/awesome-archive) - A curated list of awesome archive.
+- [awesome-discord](https://github.com/cookieauth/awesome-discord) - A curated collection of free, open-source Discord projects.
+This repository gathers a wide range of high-quality bots, frameworks, dashboards, templates, and more across different categories, making it easy for you to find the perfect solution for any Discord-related development or server need.
 - [awesome-marl-engineering](https://github.com/cor3bit/awesome-marl-engineering) - A (very subjective) curated list of Safe Multi-agent Reinforcement Learning resources.
 - [awesome-soms](https://github.com/cor3bit/awesome-soms) - A curated list of resources for second-order stochastic optimization.
 - [awesome-PETs](https://github.com/curt-mitch/awesome-PETs) - A curated list of awesome resources for privacy-enhancing technologies.